DataDog/hiring-engineers/answers.md

-Exercise completed using a Vagrant Ubuntu Box
+Exercise completed using a Vagrant Ubuntu Box so you may need to go back in time to get live dashboard data showing up

 ## Collecting Metrics:
 ![My Host](https://github.com/bbehrman10/hiring-engineers/blob/solutions-engineer/supporting_images/host_map_with_tags.png)